noelarz/605na/README.md

 This file provides creation of AWS resources.

 ## variables.tf
-This file provides the variables main.tf will be using.
+This file provides the variables that main.tf will be using.

 ## userdata.sh
 This file installs Aiflow, PostgresSQL and Redis.